theojouvin/CSE15L/labs/lab-report-1-week-2.md

   - The ```ls``` command with the "-l" argument will list all of the files in your current directory vertically, with in more detail.
 6. ```ls <directory>``` Try "/"
   - The ```ls``` command with "/" or any other directory for that matter will list files in that requested directory, even if you are not in it.
-7. ```cp /home/linux/ieng6/cs15lxxxx/public/hello.txt ~/```
+7. ```cp /home/linux/ieng6/cs15lxxxx/public/README.instructor ~/```
   - The ```cp``` command will copy a file from one directory to another.
-Typing it as provided above (with the exception of changing "xxxx" to your current quarter and year) will copy the hello.txt file into your home directory.
+Typing it as provided above (with the exception of changing "xxxx" to your current quarter and year) will copy the README.instructor file into your home directory.
-8. ```cat /home/linux/ieng6/cs15lxxxx/public/hello.txt```
+8. ```cat /home/linux/ieng6/cs15lxxxx/public/README.instructor```
   - The ```cat``` command will display the contents of file.
-Typing it as provided above (with the exception of changing "xxxx" to your current quarter and year) will display the contents of hello.txt.
+Typing it as provided above (with the exception of changing "xxxx" to your current quarter and year) will display the contents of README.instructor.

 <details>
   <summary> » Command 1</summary>